mongodb/specifications/source/client-side-encryption/subtype6.rst

 Why are intent-to-encrypt markings needed?
 ------------------------------------------
-Intent-to-encrypt markings provide a simple way for mongocryptd to communicate what values need to be encrypted to libmongocrypt.
+Intent-to-encrypt markings provide a simple way for `mongocryptd`/`csfle` to communicate what values need to be encrypted to libmongocrypt.
-Alternatively, mongocryptd could respond with a list of field paths.
+Alternatively, one could respond with a list of field paths.
 But field paths are difficult to make unambiguous, and even the query language is not always consistent.